eyshin05/neuroimaging_MVPA/README.md

 2016.04 ~ 2016.06

 ## Introduction
-- These codes is wrote for my thesis analysis.
 - I perfomed searchlight analysis on rapid ER design fMRI images.
-- It's not neat codes at all, but I decided to upload on git for a backup purpose.
+- They aren't neat codes, but I uploaded them for a backup purpose.

 ## Data structure example
 ### Open FMRI Dataset
-For using `OpenFMRIDataset` function, all files are organized like these:
+For using `OpenFMRIDataset` function, all files were organized like these:

 ```
 brain@neurodebian:~/Desktop/data/LAstudy2$ ls